M66B/FineGeotag/README.md

 Don't forget to disable geotagging of your camera application to prevent interference.

+You could use [PhotoMap](https://play.google.com/store/apps/details?id=eu.bischofs.photomap) or similar to display geotagged photos on a map.

 Works only for JPEG pictures.

 Works on Android 2.3+ (Gingerbread and later).